akshat07mittal/Todo_App/README.md

 # MERN Stack ToDo App

 A full-stack **ToDo App** built using the **MERN (MongoDB, Express, React, Node.js) stack**.
-This application allows users to create, update, delete, and mark tasks as completed.
+This application allows users to create, update, delete, and mark the tasks as completed.

 ## Features
 - Add new tasks